Introduction

 | expr * expr

-It has natural numbers represented as in Peano arithmetic.
+It has natural numbers.
+Represented as in Peano arithmetic.
 S(0) represents 1, S(S(0)) represents 2, etc. We also have multiplication expressions because otherwise, we could just enumerate like 0, S(0), S(S(0)), ... and that’s not interesting at all.
 With multiplication however, simply enumerating like that won’t work because we’d never generate expressions like 0 * S(0).
 In a sense, we have to be fair to each expression type, sometimes generating one type and sometimes another.

 So we have a search problem where:

-- We have to make a decision at each step e.g. after
+1. We have to make a decision at each step e.g. after S(0) * 0 what’s the next expression?

-You can see that the tree looks exactly like our grammar definition.
-Everywhere we see a ?, we replace it with 0, S(?), and ? * ?.
+It mirrors the grammar.
+Everywhere we see a ?, we replace it with 0S(?), and ? * ?.
 It also looks like we’re pattern matching against the program and becoming more specific at each level:

 match x {